Ring (company): Subsidiary of Amazon (2018–present)

+In September 2022, Amazon-owned MGM Television launched a syndicated television series co-branded with Ring, Ring Nation, which highlights viral videos recorded using phones, home security cameras, and smart doorbells.
+Despite its title, the series is not exclusive to footage captured with Ring products.

+In March 2023, Ring founder Jamie Siminoff stepped down as CEO to become "Chief Inventor".
+He was replaced by Elizabeth Hamren, a former executive at Discord, Oculus, and Xbox.

+In May 2023, the Federal Trade Commission reached a $5.8 million settlement with Ring, asserting that Ring "[compromised] its customers' privacy by allowing any employee or contractor to access consumers' private videos and by failing to implement basic privacy and security protections, enabling hackers to take control of consumers' accounts, cameras, and videos."
+Among many claims, the complaint alleges, "between June and August 2017, a Ring employee viewed thousands of video recordings belonging to at least 81 unique female users (including customers and Ring employees)."

 Products and services

 Ring Video Doorbell

 The Ring Video Doorbell is the company's flagship product; it is a smart doorbell that contains a high-definition camera, a motion sensor, and a microphone and speaker for two-way audio communication.
 It integrates with an associated mobile app, Neighbors, which allows users to view real-time video from the camera, receive notifications when the doorbell is rung, and communicate with visitors at the door via the integrated speaker and microphone.
 It is also capable of operating as a surveillance camera, and can automatically trigger recordings when rung, or when its motion sensors are activated.

 A second-generation model, Ring Doorbell 2, was released in 2017, with updated hardware and a 1080p camera with improved low-light performance, that does not rely solely on Wi-Fi, unlike the original model.
 The Ring Doorbell Pro interoperates with Amazon Alexa to play prerecorded greetings to visitors and allow visitors to leave a message.

 The "Ring Chime" accessory is a unit plugged into a power outlet to play the doorbell's chime.
 The "Chime Pro" is an extended version that also doubles as a wireless repeater for Wi-Fi networks.

 In November 2020, Amazon announced the recall of 350,000 Ring doorbells in the United States and 8,700 in Canada due to a potential fire risk.

 Ring Cameras

 In 2015, Ring released the "Stick-Up Cam", a wireless IP camera.
 It was updated in 2018 with a cylindrical form factor, motion detection, two-way audio, as well as battery, wired, and solar power options.
-In 2017, Ring released the "Floodlight Cam", a camera integrated with a pair of motion-activated LED floodlights, and in 2019, the "Ring Indoor Cam" was released, an indoor camera.
+In 2017, Ring released the "Floodlight Cam", a camera integrated with a pair of motion-activated LED floodlights, and in 2019, the "Ring Indoor Cam" was released.
+At CES 2019, Ring announced a peephole camera.
+In 2024, Ring introduced the "Pan-Tilt Indoor Cam" as an upgraded Ring Indoor Cam with 360° panning and 169° tilting capabilities.
+Some cameras received a free upgrade to 2k footage in January of 2025.